Aliases for ATP2B4 Gene

 GeneCards Summary for ATP2B4 Gene

 ATP2B4 (ATPase Plasma Membrane Ca2+ Transporting 4) is a Protein Coding gene.
-Diseases associated with ATP2B4 include Corneal Dystrophy, Schnyder Type and Malaria.
-Among its related pathways are Ion channel transport and Cardiac conduction.
-GO annotations related to this gene include nucleotide binding and scaffold protein binding.
+Diseases associated with ATP2B4 include Schnyder Corneal Dystrophy and Long Qt Syndrome.
+Among its related pathways are Cardiac conduction and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and scaffold protein binding.
 An important paralog of this gene is ATP2B1.

 UniProtKB/Swiss-Prot for ATP2B4 Gene